-These Anzac biscuits (cookies in the U.S.) have a third less cane sugar and 20% less butter than the original recipe, yet they have a rich flavor thanks to the addition of prunes.
+These Anzac biscuits (cookies in the U.S.) have 33% less sugar and 20% less butter than the original recipe.
+Even so, they have a rich flavor thanks to the addition of prunes.
 For a dairy-free version, replace the butter with coconut oil.
-Honey can also be used in place of golden syrup.
+And if golden syrup is hard to come by, use honey instead.

 Yield: 24 cookies